laktak/extrakto/README.md

 | `@extrakto_popup_size`                | `90%`           | Set width and height of the tmux popup window.
 Set this to `w,h` to set the width to `w` and height to `h`. |
 | `@extrakto_split_direction`           | `a`             | Whether the tmux split will be `a`uto, `p`opup, `v`ertical or `h`orizontal |
 | `@extrakto_split_size`                | `7`             | The size of the tmux split (for vertical/horizontal) |

+### Using skim instead of fzf

+If you prefer skim you need to set the `@extrakto_fzf_tool` option to `sk` or its full path.
+Skim should be compatible with fzf but let us know if you run into any issues.

 ### Examples